albertattard/java-boot-camp/01 - Primer.md

 This raises the following questions

 1. Who will be managing this?
-1. Who will make sure that the correct version of libraries/frameworks are installed?
+1. Who will make sure that the correct version of libraries/frameworks platforms are installed?
+1. How can we manage multiple version of libraries/frameworks/platforms running at the same time?
 1. How can we ensure that the application works as expected on the production environment?
 1. How will we save the configuration such that we can scale it to hundreds or thousands of servers?

-Gradle helps us building and packaging all application dependencies into one fat JAR, but it falls short in setting up the operating system.
+Gradle helps us building and packaging all application's dependencies into one fat JAR, but it falls short in setting up the operating system.
 That's outside its scope.

 [Docker](https://docs.docker.com/) is a tool that we can use to bridge this gap and have an environment ready for our application to run on.

 ### How does this work?

 In a nutshell, an application is packaged into a [Docker Image](https://docs.docker.com/get-started/overview/#docker-objects).
-For example, if OpenJDK 14 is needed to run the application, we set up Docker to have OpenJDK 14 installed.
+For example, if OpenJDK 14 is needed to run the application, we set up Docker image to have OpenJDK 14 installed.
+If another application requires Oracle JRE 8, we setup a separate Docker image for the second application.

 Similar to Java JAR files, docker creates images, which are the unit of work for docker.
-Similar to Java, an image can be started using a command similar to the following.
+A docker image can be started using a command similar to the following.

 ```bash
 $ docker run my-app
 ```

-Docker takes the image named `my-app` and runs it as a docker container.
-Docker also starts our application and kick off any initialisation tasks if needed.
+Docker takes the image named `my-app` and runs it as a docker container.  **Note that here we switched from docker image to docker container**.

 **An instance of a docker image is called a docker container**.

 A docker container is a running version of the docker image.
 If the application produces logs files, these logs files will be in the docker container (not in the docker image).

-A docker container can start and stop like any OS and it will preserve state.
+A docker container can start and stop like any OS.
+The state of a docker container may or may not be preserved between different runs.
 With that said, **do not rely on the container state in production**.
+[Docker Volumes](https://docs.docker.com/storage/volumes/) can be used to address this issue, but this goes way beyond the scope of this literature.

 ### More than just Containers